Grant Rules and Application

-- Applicants will be asked to encourage members of their community to vote between March 15 and March 28, 2021.
-Voting may take place either electronically (March 22-28) via Twitter or through an additional mail-in option (March 15-21 must be postmarked during these days and received by March 28, 2021).
+- Applicants will be asked to encourage members of their community to vote between February 21 and February 28, 2022.
+Voting will take place electronically via Twitter.

 - Electronic voting is subject to the following limitations:

-- The winning applicant will be notified no later than April 2, 2021.
+- The winning applicant will be notified no later than March 7 and agrees to deliver or ship materials to Clarke Historical Library by April 18, 2022.

 - By applying, the applicant acknowledges that they control or have unrestricted access to, the microfilmed version of the nominated paper(s) or physical copies of the newspaper.
 The applicant is solely responsible for obtaining the original newspapers, or microfilm, needed for scanning and must allow, or arrange for the allowance of, the use of the original papers or film on the CMU campus for digitization for a period of at least one continuous calendar month (30 days).
 In the case of original newspapers, if the material is bound, the applicant consents to disbinding the material for filming.
 Original newspapers that are microfilmed will be returned to the applicant disbound.